 But as we’ve already said, Fox’s X-Men films probably ought to get a pardon here.
 Yes, announcing a sequel to Days of Future Past before it’s released might seem galling, but Fox has been making these movies for a while, and if anyone’s got a right to ramp up in order to compete with Marvel, it’s probably Fox.

-Likewise, it’s hard to complain about DC creating its own cinematic universe.
-DC’s chosen to ignore its past films (despite my advice, for what it’s worth) and start from scratch, using 2013′s Man of Steel as the first entry in a new shared universe.
+, for what it’s worth) and start from scratch, using 2013′s Man of Steel as the first entry in a new shared universe.
 The 2015 sequel, announced in July 2013 under the tentative title Batman Vs. Superman, got a lot of press for casting Ben Affleck as Batman (which I’m completely fine with, by the way).
 Since then, it’s been reported that the film will also apparently feature Wonder Woman (Gal Gadot was cast in early December 2013), Green Lantern, and other characters.
 They’ll have to share screen time with villains Lex Luthor and Doomsday.
 It’s sounding like quite a crowded film, designed to spin off into any number of other films.
 In fact, it’s been reported that a Flash film is slated for 2016 and a Justice League film for 2017.

 Whether this is a smart plan remains to be seen.
 The Marvel movies grew their universe more organically, debuting most characters in their own films before uniting them in 2012′s The Avengers.
 DC’s plan seems like the opposite of that, introducing everyone at once in the 2015 Superman sequel and hoping for the best.
 The Justice League movie risks feeling redundant, if most of the characters meet in the 2015 Superman sequel.
 DC’s plan is tantamount to using a Superman sequel as a back-door pilot for an entire slate of spin-offs.
 It’s ambitious, but it’s also presumptuous, because if fans reject the 2015 sequel, or feel put-upon that it’s being used as a multiple-franchise-launching vehicle, the entire plan essentially collapses.
 If the 2015 film works, DC’s ready to capitalize heavily on it, but that’s a lot of strain to put on a single film.
 It takes the term “tentpole” and turns it into something a little more like “lynchpin.”